vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/pair-programming.md

 Some of the greatest achievements in history were produced by pairs of great minds working side-by-side on the same task.
 Software is no exception.

-At VMWare Tanzu Labs, we are known for being on the cutting edge of Agile software development—some might even say [extreme](https://en.wikipedia.org/wiki/Extreme_programming).
+At Tanzu Labs, we are known for being on the cutting edge of Agile software development—some might even say [extreme](https://en.wikipedia.org/wiki/Extreme_programming).
 One software development technique in which we believe deeply is pair programming.

 Pair programming helps the team produce high quality software while also helping everyone on the development team have a broader understanding of the software.
 There are some challenges to pair programming but we’ve proven time again across hundreds of projects that the benefits far outweigh the costs.